carpentries/lesson-development-training/episodes/lesson-content.md

 Let's create a new episode file, for one of the episodes you have just identified.
-First, open the "raw" view of the `introduction.md` example episode, and copy the first 19 lines, down to the blank line under the closing string of the `objectives` div.
+First, open the "raw" view of the `introduction.md` example episode, and copy its content into your episode.

 ```markdown
 ---